2011 World Series: Game 6

-David Freese and Lance Berkman became the third and fourth players in World Series history to get game-tying hits with their team one out from elimination.

-Freese, who grew up a Cardinal fan in the suburbs of St. Louis, said that as he was circling the bases after his home run, he was thinking about a similar walk-off homer by Jim Edmonds for the Cardinals in Game 6 of the 2004 National League Championship Series in Busch Stadium II.
-After Freese said he remembered that home run, Lance Berkman, who played for the losing Houston Astros in that series, said "So do I."

-In the years that have followed, many fans regardless of team allegiance consider Game 6 of the 2011 World Series to be one of the greatest games ever played in the history of professional baseball.

 Game 7

-Before Game 7, the Cardinals replaced Matt Holliday, who sprained his wrist in Game 6, on their roster with Adron Chambers.

-Josh Hamilton and Michael Young had RBI doubles in the first inning against Chris Carpenter, who became the first pitcher in a decade to make three starts in one Series.
+Before Game 7, the Cardinals replaced Matt Holliday, who sprained his wrist in Game 6, on their roster with Adron Chambers.Josh Hamilton and Michael Young had RBI doubles in the first inning against Chris Carpenter, who became the first pitcher in a decade to make three starts in one Series thanks to the unnecessary postponement of Game 6 due to forecasted rain that did not occur.
 David Freese had a game-tying two-run double in the bottom of the first, breaking the postseason RBI record, and Allen Craig hit a go-ahead homer in the third.
 Craig even robbed a home run from Nelson Cruz in the sixth.
 St. Louis added two runs off Scott Feldman in the fifth inning without getting a hit.
 Yadier Molina walked with the bases loaded, C. J. Wilson came on to relieve Feldman and promptly hit Rafael Furcal with his first pitch, forcing in another run to make it 5–2.
-In the seventh inning, Lance Berkman scored on a Molina single to make it 6–2.

-Chris Carpenter was relieved after pitching six innings and was credited with the win.
+In the seventh inning, Lance Berkman scored on a Molina single to make it 6–2.Chris Carpenter was relieved after pitching six innings and was credited with the win in yet another quality outing.
 The Cardinals used four relievers to hold Texas scoreless over the final three innings.
 The final out was recorded when Jason Motte got David Murphy to fly out to Cardinal left fielder Allen Craig as Busch Stadium went into a frenzy.